Chairman of the Board

 Treasurer of the Board

-Michael Ross is a seasoned executive in corporate cash management and information technology consulting.
-He currently serves as the Executive Director of the Corporate Investment Bank at JPMorgan Chase.
+Michael Ross is the President of the Michael Ross Allstate Agency where he is a trusted provider of insurance and financial services that grows with families, businesses and communities.
+His career spans with over 20 years as a senior leader in the financial services/consulting industry.
+He is a seasoned executive in corporate cash management and information technology consulting.
+Previously, he served as the Executive Director of the Corporate Investment Bank at JPMorgan Chase.
 In addition to his corporate career, Michael is a reverend who has served as the Pastor of New Galilee Baptist Church in the Austin neighborhood for the last twelve years.
+Michael holds a Bachelor's as well as a Master's degree from DePaul University.
+In his free time, he can often be found coaching his kids in various sports, like baseball and basketball.
 Michael is also a community activist who volunteers at Big Brothers-Big Sisters where he serves on the executive board.

 Secretary of the Board